cdunn-dev/Vici-Frontend/packages/vici-native/ViciMVP_New/CLEAN_BUILD_PLAN.md

    - [x] Update TrainingPlanViewModel to use real data ✅
    - [x] Run a build test to verify changes ✅
    - [x] Test the updated view in the simulator ✅
-   - [ ] Add logging to debug API connectivity
+   - [x] Add logging to debug API connectivity ✅
+   - [x] Add refresh mechanism for manual data reload ✅
    - [ ] Configure and verify backend API access
    - [ ] Debug any issues with API connectivity
+   - [ ] Enhance error handling in the UI

 2. **Move to other views**
    - [ ] Update AskViciView to use real data models